centreon/centreon-engine/doc/user/configuration/basics/understanding_macros_and_how_they_work.rst

 Before Centreon Engine executes a command, it will replace any macros it finds in the command definition with their corresponding values.
-This macro substitution occurs for all types of commands that Centreon Engine executes - host and service checks, notifications, event handlers, etc.
+This macro substitution occurs for all types of commands that Centreon Engine executes - host and service checks, event handlers, etc.

-Certain macros may themselves contain other macros.
-These include the
-$HOSTNOTES$, $HOSTNOTESURL$, $HOSTACTIONURL$, $SERVICENOTES$,
-$SERVICENOTESURL$, and $SERVICEACTIONURL$ macros.

 Example 1: Host Address Macro
 =============================